This article discusses the fields and intended usage of the Content Strategy tab located in DivvyHQ's Calendar Admin.

 Content strategy is a key, upfront component of any successful content marketing initiative.
 Typical content strategy exercises include identifying your key audiences (personas), being thoughtful about the content topics they care about and having a plan for how to produce and deliver that content to them on a consistent basis.

-Content strategy meta data can be added on a per calendar basis or at the Parent and All Calendars level.
+Content strategy metadata can be preloaded on a per calendar basis or at the Parent and All Calendars level.
 You can preload the following content strategy fields:

-- Topic/Categories – Allows you track certain topics and categories essential to your content strategy.
+- Topic/Categories – Allows you to track certain topics and categories essential to your content strategy.